sdarlington/sdarlington.github.io/content/posts/2010-11-16-japan-kyoto.md

 [![Sand garden, Ryoanji Temple](https://i0.wp.com/farm5.staticflickr.com/4112/5093759259_b25d94ee47.jpg?resize=500%2C333)](http://www.flickr.com/photos/stephendarlington/5093759259/ "Sand garden, Ryoanji Temple by stephendarlington, on Flickr")

 The next instalment will be of Nara which is a smaller but older capital city.
+[^1]: There was one in Nara that came close, but the busy-ness was isolated.
+Here it was everywhere!